brewmeakay/Dice-App-Flutter/README.md

 # Dicey

-A simple dice app made with Flutter as part of [Flutter Bootcamp](https://www.udemy.com/course/flutter-bootcamp-with-dart/) curriculum.
+A simple dice app made for Android and Ios with Flutter as part of [Flutter Bootcamp](https://www.udemy.com/course/flutter-bootcamp-with-dart/) curriculum.

 ## What does it do?